kyrofx/BroncoParts/README.md

 - Configure your Airtable API key, base ID, and table ID in environment variables or the relevant scripts.
 - Use scripts in `backend/testing/` to test Airtable sync and option creation.

+## Onshape Integration
+BroncoParts can automatically number new parts created in Onshape.
+Configure each project's document and workspace IDs plus OAuth credentials via the new **Onshape Settings** page.
+When the Onshape webhook fires, the backend assigns a part number using the project's naming scheme and stores it in the Onshape part metadata and in BroncoParts.

 ## Testing
 - Run backend tests with:
   ```sh